Joseph Boczov

-Joseph Boczov or József Boczor, aka Ferenc Wolff (3 August 1905 – 21 February 1944) was a Romanian chemical engineer, Hungarian Jew, and volunteer fighter for the French liberation army FTP-MOI.
+Joseph Boczov or József Boczor, Ferenc Wolff (3 August 1905 – 21 February 1944) was a Romanian chemical engineer, Hungarian Jew, and volunteer fighter for the French liberation army FTP-MOI.
 In 1942 Boczov founded and led the 4th detachment, called the dérailleurs, as they specialized in derailing trains.
 A specialist in explosives, Boczov had participated in military operations during the Spanish Civil War.
 He was executed in 1944 by the Germans after a show trial in Paris of the Manouchian Group.

 Early life and education

 Boczov was born into a Jewish Hungarian family in Felsobanya.
 In 1918, Transylvania became part of Romania.
 He studied science and math, and in college studied chemical engineering.
 As an young man, he joined the Romanian Communist Party.

 War

 At the age of 23, Boczov left his home town on foot to fight in Spain for the International Brigades.
 He spent six months on the roads and in prisons before reaching his goal.
 While there, he applied his education to explosives warfare.
 After the defeat of the Spanish republic and refugees' seeking shelter in France, the French interned him and other brothers-at-arms in the camps of Argelès and Gurs.
 Along with many of his compatriots, Boczov discarded his nationality.
 As a stateless person, he was deported to Germany.
 Boczov was the leader of the Romanian group in the camp; he organised an escape during their deportation, and during the escape, he was the last to leave.